Small things, mostly |||

 Travelogues and travels (Vietnam)

-For some years now, I get Vietnamese travellers message me sharing their experiences or looking for experiences beyond sightseeing.
+For some years now, I have received Vietnamese travellers’ messages sharing their experiences or looking for experiences beyond sightseeing.

 I credit accessible local language publishing for inspiring people to travel in such a way.
 Vietnamese publishers are always looking for interesting stories.
 A traveller can tell her stories from her own context.
 Such long-form writing also captures a richer range of situations and feelings compared to what one can say on a vlog or Instagram post.
 The reader is encouraged to seek similar experiences.
 The reader also learns about the challenges that their compatriots face with visas and language.